 Rnd 5: [2sc into next st, 1sc into each of next 4 sts] 6 times, join (36).

-Alternatively, you can also leave just a short end tail if you start the next section of your pot with a long beginning tail—either works!
+Alternatively, you may instead leave just a short end tail on your dirt, then start the next section of your pot with a long beginning tail—either works, as long as one tail is left long!

 Crochet Terracotta Pot: